Esri/arcgis-maps-sdk-toolkit-qt/uitools/examples/README.md

 This module contains the example app, [UitoolsExample](UitoolsExamples.pro).

-This module demonstrates how to integrate the Qt toolkit tools into a C++ app based on the Qt Quick UI controls.
+This module demonstrates how to integrate the Qt toolkit tools into a C++ app using Qt Quick UI controls.

 ## Access token setup